 1. Disconnect the battery terminals-negative (-) first.
 2. Charge the battery at 15 amps for 10 minutes.
 DO NOT exceed 18 amps (maximum recommended charging rate).
 Total charging time should not exceed one (1) hour.
-NOTE: If the battery becomes hot to the touch, stop the charging and allow it to cool down before recharging.
 3. Reconnect the battery terminals starting with the positive (+) terminal.